Many years ago, I turned fifty-five and thought I should mention it to everyone. I am now much older but still not a full-fledged senior citizen.

 - Furbees came, went and came back

-Yes, the world has changed a great deal in the past 55 years.
+Yes, the world has changed dramatically in the past 55 years.